auth0/docs/articles/client-platforms/angular2/02-custom-login.md

 * The `handleAuthentication` method is necessary for redirect-based authentication transactions which, in this example, include `signup` and `loginWithGoogle`.
 This method needs to be called when the app starts so that the authentication result (which comes back in the hash of a redirection) is properly handled.
 * The `logout` method removes the user's tokens from local storage which effectively logs them out of the application.
 * The `setUser` method takes an authentication result object and sets the access token and ID token values into local storage
-* The `isAuthenticated` method uses `tokenNotExpird` from angular2-jwt to check for the user's authentication state based on the `id_token`'s expiry time.
+* The `isAuthenticated` method uses `tokenNotExpired` from angular2-jwt to check for the user's authentication state based on the `id_token`'s expiry time.

 The `handleAuthentication` method needs to be called in the application's root component.